RAMP-project/RAMP/README.rst

 #.
 Push the branch to GitHub
 #.
 On GitHub, create a new pull request from the feature branch

-When committing new changes, please also take care of checking code stability by means of the `qualitativte testing <https://github.com/RAMP-project/RAMP/blob/development/CONTRIBUTING.md>`_ functionality.
+When committing new changes, please also take care of checking code stability by means of the `qualitative testing <https://github.com/RAMP-project/RAMP/blob/development/CONTRIBUTING.md>`_ functionality.

 How to cite